Recipe for a Successful Capital Campaign

 Bon Appetit!

-Becky Bumgardner is a Senior Advisor with Armstrong McGuire who specializes in capital campaigns, campaign readiness, fundraising, major gifts, and feasibility studies.
+Becky Bumgardner is a Senior Advisor with Armstrong McGuire who specializes in donor stewardship, capital campaigns, feasibility studies, board management, and mentoring.
 Learn more about Becky and check out her other musings in her bio.

 Whether you’re ready to expand your organizational capacity and move forward with purpose, or just want to talk shop, we’d love to connect.